ecmwf/open-ecpds/README.md

 - **DestinationType**: Type of the destination (same as in RET).
 - **FileName**: Full name of the file (same as in RET).
 - **FileSize**: Size of the file (same as in RET).
+- **Identity**: This is a string that allows the identification of recurring data transfers (same as in RET).
 - **MetaStream**: Metadata stream associated with the data file (same as in RET).
 - **MetaType**: Metadata type associated with the data file (same as in RET).
 - **MetaTime**: Metadata time associated with the data file (same as in RET).